Abandoned Novel: Dynamatized Today (1980)

 The manuscript breaks off after six chapters with an anguished buzzard (revealed to be a previous failed fire-bringer, a brilliant touch) crashing a party, a 700-year-old queen murdered by her own faction, and Valentine beginning to inherit her husband's Promethean burden.
 There are some clues about where it might have been going as a novel.

-From this outline, one can see that So We Be Dynamized Today imagines cyclical, parasitic symbiosis between the Fellahin (the baseline human majority, imagined as a dormant reservoir of explosive psychic energy) and the Elite, a mutant sub-species marked by two additional chromosomes.
+From this outline, one can see that So We Be Dynamized Today imagines cyclical, parasitic symbiosis between the Fellahin (the baseline human majority, imagined as a dormant reservoir of explosive intelligent energy) and the Elite, a mutant sub-species with two additional chromosomes.
 Lafferty describes the cycle like this:

 The fellahin and the elites are thus interlinked and symbiotic species, the elites rising from the slumbering powerhouses of the commonality . . .
 The elites do not decline back into the commonality or fellahin (for the movement is always in the other direction).
 They do not fall back into that fructifying 'ocean' of people and potential people.
 Instead of that, they wither away and die.

-Where does the Fellahin idea come from?
-Lafferty almost certainly takes it from Oswald Spengler.
+But where does the Fellahin fixation come from?
+The fluent in German Lafferty almost certainly takes it from Oswald Spengler.
 But he reverses Spengler’s emphasis.
-Spengler treats the Fellahin as an exhausted remnant.
+Spengler condescends to the Fellahin as an exhausted remnant, a historical type.
 Lafferty treats them as the most important part of humanity.
-They are the “sleeping giants,” a suppressed reservoir of power.
+Within it is the saving remnant, the locus of what is in Coscuin the Green Revolution.
+The Fellahin are the “sleeping giants,” a suppressed reservoir of power.

 It’s a shame Lafferty didn’t finish the book; for anyone who casts a wary eye on elites—left and right alike—its political suggestiveness is obvious.